OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

     # test -L /usr/share/one/gems && unlink /usr/share/one/gems
     # /usr/share/one/install_gems

 Step 5.
-Enabling MySQL/MariaDB/PostgreSQL (Optional)
+Enabling MySQL/MariaDB (Optional)
 ================================================================================

 You can skip this step if you want to deploy OpenNebula as quickly as possible for evaluation.

 If you are deploying Front-end for production/serious use, make sure you read the :ref:`Database Setup <database_setup>` guide and select the suitable database Back-end.
 Although it **is** possible to switch from (default) SQLite to MySQL/MariaDB Back-end later, it's not easy and straightforward, so **we suggest to deploy and use MySQL/MariaDB Back-end from the very beginning**.
-Also, please note it's not possible to migrate existing databases to PostgreSQL at all.

 Step 6.
 Configuring OpenNebula
 ================================================================================